mpvanveldhuizen/udacity/conference-organization-app/README.md

 - `getConferenceSessionsByType`: given a conference and session type, returns all applicable sessions.
 - `getSessionsBySpeaker`: given a speaker, returns all sessions across all conferences.

-The `Speaker` model design, was implemented using the following datastore properties:
+The `Session` model design, was implemented using the following datastore properties:

 | Property        | Type             |
 |-----------------|------------------|